starkbank/sdk-python/README.md

 # Get boleto

-After it's creation, information on a boleto may be retrieved by passing its id.
+After its creation, information on a boleto may be retrieved by passing its id.
 Its status indicates whether it's been paid.

 ```python